 All batteries degrade over time and usage, when it happens then it’s possible to upgrade it or upgrade to one with better performance.

-The Onewheel Pint will provide many years of riding if taken care of.
-The main consumable components and replacement parts are the tires that last around 750-1.500 miles and the battery and bearings.
+If taken care of, the Onewheel Pint will provide many years of riding.
+The main consumable components and replacement parts are the tires, which last around 750-1.500 miles, and the battery and bearings.
 All parts can be replaced to let your board ride for many years to come.

 Conclusion How Long Will a Pint Last

-How long a Onewheel board will last will depend on how you take care of it, your weight, tire pressure, and your riding.
-Remember to not leave your board drained or fully charged for a long time to keep the battery in the best condition.
+How long a Onewheel board will last will depend on how you take care of it, , your weight, tire pressure, and your riding.
+Keep up the period maintenance and remember to not leave your board drained or fully charged for a long time to keep the battery in the best condition.
 The board can last for a long time, there are still V1 Boards from the original Kickstarter campaign riding the street.

 You will need to change the tire at some point in time, this can be done by yourself with the right tools or you can leave it to a tire shop or Onewheel third-party company.